oreo639/LimePlayer3DS/README.md

 Nintendo Homebrew: A nice discord that is always giving help with homebrew and development.

 Family: For providing somewhat helpfull feedback, and testing pre-release versions.

-Testers: Asty and liquidfrenir.
-Their testing was minimal but it was better than nothing.